Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

   }, []);
 ```

-- And we update the render
+- Now that we are using the object we have to update the places where we bind the data in the markup.

 ```diff
   return (